asipple1/jekyll-blog-andy/_works/nebraska-state-fair.md

 ---
 title: Nebraska State fair
+description: >-
-description: Website for Nebraska State fair built from the ground up.
+  Website for Nebraska State fair built from the ground up.
 Lead up the project as the lead developer.
+We used pattern lab to help us split up components into atoms, molecules, and organisms.
 url: 'https://statefair.org/'
 logo_image_path: /uploads/state-fair-logo.png
 teaser_image_path: